Doping $S=1$ antiferromagnet in one-dimension

 It was recently shown \cite{Mierzejewski2024} that the RVB-nature of $S=1$ ground state survives till quite large doping at interaction strength comparable to the kinetic energy and, indeed, leads to the superconducting tendencies \cite{Patel2017,Patel2020,Laurell2024}.
 Such a phase (at finite doping) was coined the orbital-RVB state.
 In this work, we will focus on a detailed analysis of the magnetic properties of the latter state.
-We achieved this by investigating the static and dynamic (frequency-dependent) spin-spin correlations within the two-orbital Hubbard-Kanamori model.
-The Schrieffer-Wolff transformation of the latter in the large interaction limit (and at half-filling) results in an $S=1$ Heisenberg model.
-Our findings indicate that spin excitations crucially depend on the interaction strength and doping $x$.
+We achieved this by investigating the static and dynamic (frequency-dependent) spin-spin correlations (i.e., the dynamical spin structure factor) within the two-orbital Hubbard-Kanamori model.
+The Schrieffer-Wolff transformation of the latter in the large interaction limit (and at half-filling) yields an $S=1$ Heisenberg model.
+Our findings indicate that the spin excitations crucially depend on the interaction strength and doping $x$.
 Within the orbital-RVB phase, the low-frequency spin spectrum resembles that of an $S=1$ antiferromagnet (with "coherent" magnon mode and a spin gap).
 However, at large frequencies, an additional feature appears as a broad, incoherent spectrum at short wavelengths.
 Finally, we also discuss the spiral-like state that emerges at the transition between orbital-RVB and ferromagnetic phases.

 The paper is structured as follows.
 In Section~\ref{sec:model}, we introduce the two-orbital Hubbard-Kanamori model together with the main quantities and the methods used in this work.
 In Section~\ref{sec:phasediagram}, we describe how the $S=1$ ground state emerges in the two-orbital model and discuss the general properties of the doped $S=1$ state.
-Section~\ref{sec:mag} contains the main results of our work, i.e., the analysis of the static (in Sec.~\ref{sec:magstat}) and dynamic (in Sec.~\ref{sec:magdyn}) spin structure factors.
+Section~\ref{sec:mag} presents the main results of our work: the analysis of the static (Sec.~\ref{sec:magstat}) and dynamic (Sec.~\ref{sec:magdyn}) spin structure factors.
 The conclusions are given in Section~\ref{sec:conc}.